The Student Finance Office is comprised of two major components – the campus Cashier’s Office and Financial Aid Office

 - Federal aid (grants, loans)

-- External aid (external scholarships, alternative loans, alternative scholarship contributions, etc.)
+- External aid (external scholarships and alternative sources)

 - Military Benefits (GI Bill, Tuition Assistance, etc.)